thomas-labrusse/crud-nestjs/README.md

 - Users can signup and login to their accounts.
 - A User can be manually added, deleted or modified.
 - Authenticated users can query the Open Food Fact database by provide a barcode.
+- Data retrieved from the Open Food Fact database are cached for 5 minutes.

 ### Installation Guide